dataloop-ai/dtlpy-documentation/tutorials/task_workflows/tasks_and_assignments/create_a_task/chapter.md

     items=items_list
 )
 ```
-#### 4. Full Dataset
+#### 3. Entire Dataset
-Create a task from all of the items in the dataset.
+Create a task from all items in a dataset.
 The items will be divided equally between annotator's assignments:

 ```python
 import dtlpy as dl